EvgenyPrudilov/CurvesHierarchy/README.md

 The library files are curves.cpp and curves.hpp .
 The main.cpp uses this library.

-File test.cpp contains the test program.
+File test.cpp contains the test program (not complete: I need more data for full testing).
 To compile it, you need the Google-test library(see below how to install it).

 # How To